Learn how to bring personality and authenticity to your architecture shots and get excellent results each time

-Before I became an architectural photographer I was a travel photographer, and many of the commissions I received involved photographing buildings.
-In most cases, these were not true architectural images, but rather they served a purpose to make the building look attractive to tourists.
+Before I became an architectural photographer, I was a travel photographer, and many of the commissions I received involved photographing buildings.
+In most cases, these were not accurate architectural images, but instead, they served to make the building look attractive to tourists.

-A true architectural image should be an accurate record of a building, that showcases its design and contents.
+An actual architectural image should be an accurate record of a building that showcases its design and contents.
 And it's these types of images that you'll see used by architects, product designers and craftsmen.

-To nail that authentic architecture shot, there are specific guidelines that you should try to stick to:
+To get that authentic architecture shot, there are some specific guidelines and techniques that you should try to stick to:

 1 Equipment to make life easier

-Great architectural photography can be done using any equipment, however, using equipment designed for architectural photography can make the process far easier.
-Here are some equipment recommendations:
+Great architectural photography can come from any camera.
+However, using equipment designed for architectural photography can make the process far more straightforward.
+Here are some recommendations:

-- A tilt shift lens has two main benefits for architectural photography.
+- A tilt-shift lens has two main benefits for architectural photography.
 The first is that it helps correct perspective, a process that is detailed below.
-Secondly, a good tilt shift lens will be a lenticular lens.
-A fish eye lens bends straight lines, whereas a lenticular lens does the opposite – straight lines are kept straight with minimal distortion.
+Secondly, a good tilt-shift lens will be a lenticular lens.
+A fisheye lens bends straight lines, whereas a lenticular lens does the opposite – consecutive lines are kept straight with minimal distortion.
 For a visual of how a tilt-shift lens works, see tip 2.
-You can also view some of Canon's tilt shift lenses here.
+View some of Canon's tilt-shift lenses here.

-- A sturdy tripod is useful for architectural photography because most of your work should be done with small apertures and the lowest ISO sensitivity.
-This is to keep all the details in your shot crisp and clear.
+- A sturdy tripod is useful for architectural photography because images should be taken with small apertures and the lowest ISO sensitivity.
+This is to keep all the details in the shot crisp and clear.
 And this combination of camera settings will require slow shutter speeds, making the use of a tripod a necessity.
 I use a Nova Explora T20.

-- A geared tripod head helps you make micro adjustments when your camera is attached to the tripod, to ensure your camera is level and your composition is as close to perfect as possible.
+- A geared tripod head helps make micro-adjustments when the camera is attached to the tripod to ensure the camera is level and the composition is as close to perfect as possible.
 I use a Manfrotto 405 Geared Head.

-- A full frame camera will help create images that have a large dynamic range (range of detail between highlights and shadows) and will help keep digital noise levels down.
+- A full-frame camera will help create images with an extensive dynamic range (range of detail between highlights and shadows) and help keep digital noise levels down.
 This will help save time in post-production.
-I use Canon mirrorless cameras, but in the past, I’ve also used Sony and Canon DSLRs.
+I use Canon mirrorless cameras, but I’ve also used Sony and Canon DSLRs in the past.

-Most of your images should be taken with small apertures and the lowest ISO sensitivity, so you can keep all the details in your shot crisp and clear.
-This is important in architecture photography in order to get an accurate record of the space.
-And as above, you'll need to use slightly longer shutter speeds.
-If you need a refresher on how aperture (depth of field), ISO and shutter speed work, you can find dedicated articles here.
+Images should be taken with small apertures and the lowest ISO sensitivity so that all the details in the shot are crisp and clear.
+This is important in architecture photography to get an accurate record of the space.
+Guides on how aperture (depth of field), ISO and shutter speed work, can be found here.

-Almost all architectural drawings and renders are created from a level perspective, and this is also how we naturally perceive spaces.
+Almost all architectural drawings and renders are from a level perspective, and this is also how spaces are naturally perceived.

-However, when we photograph architecture, we tend to point our cameras upwards in order to show the entire scene.
-As soon as we do this, the vertical lines of the building lean inwards.
+However, when architecture is photographed, the camera tends to point upwards to show the entire scene.
+As soon as this happens, the vertical lines of the building lean inwards.
 See the example below:

-1 Photograph from the mid-point height of the building which enables you to keep the camera level.
+1 Photograph from the mid-point height of the building, which helps to keep the camera level.

-2 Photograph using a tilt shift lens which also enables you to keep the camera level.
+2 Photograph using a tilt-shift lens which also helps keep the camera level.

-3 Point upwards, take the photograph and correct the perspective in post-production.
-For more detail on correcting perspective, please see this article.
+3 Point upwards, take a photograph and correct the perspective in post-production.
+For more detail on correcting perspective, see this article.

 3 The 1-point perspective

-Simply put, a 1-point perspective is the straight on view and should be used to capture elevations.
+Simply put, a 1-point perspective is a straight view and should be used to capture elevations.

 1 Front elevation – view of the front